HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 others.
 Ultimately, the best course of action is to find out what

+attracts the fox to your garden and remove or disguise the temptation.
 If the fox raids your compost heap, for example, look at fencing it or

 investing in a compost bin.
 Similarly, if the fox is attracted to your

-garden by livestock or pets, you need to ensure that the animals are
+garden by livestock or pets you need to ensure that the animals are

 sturdy wire (steel mesh, not chicken wire or plastic mesh) and either a